CAG9/Smart-Contract-ETL/README.md

 # Smart Contract ETL
- A ETL to extract contract's deployer address and transaction hash from return the smart contracts related to Tether in Coinbase
+ A ETL to extract contract's deployer address and transaction hash from the smart contracts related to Tether in Coinbase

 ## Requirements
 - Coinbase API